codenvibes/alx-portfolio_project/build your portfolio project (week 3): presentation/README.md

 Presentations take practice.
 The mid-week PLD will give you that opportunity!
 Come prepared to practice.

 ### Great Presentations
+It might be helpful to take a look at this playlist of Ted talks about giving great presentations.

+Here are some great speakers to observe and pattern your speaking after:

+Steve Jobs at Stanford Commencement 2005
+Sheryl Sandberg: Take the Lead Challenge
+Randy Pausch’s Last Lecture: Achieving your childhood dreams What do these speakers have in common?
+Why are their presentations effective?

 <!-- <br>